 Celebrations

-46 Birthday Party Ideas for Teens They’ll Actually Be Into in 2026
+46 Birthday Party Ideas for Teens They’ll Actually Love in 2026

 Our editorial team recommends the best products through independent research, selection and careful review.
 If you make a purchase through one of our affiliate links, we may earn a commission.
 Prices are subject to change.

 Planning birthday party ideas for teens can feel like trying to hit a moving target.
 Their interests shift, their confidence grows, and suddenly the things that worked last year feel a little too young.
-The good news is that the right activity actually does more than fill an afternoon.
-A study in Pediatric Research found that teens who spend time on active, social or creative experiences — things like outings, hands-on activities and shared events — reported higher well-being than those who defaulted to screen-heavy downtime.
+The good news is that the right activity can do more than fill an afternoon.
+A study in Pediatric Research found that teens who spend time on active, social or creative experiences — including outings, hands-on activities and shared events — reported higher well-being than those who defaulted to screen-heavy downtime.

 Jump to Section